patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 ## Upgrade your product's codebase

 When you upgrade your product to PatternFly 5, several breaking changes will likely be introduced to your product’s codebase.
-We are using a suite of Codemods to simplify and streamline the upgrade process.
-Instead of requiring you to manually identify all errors and issues in your codebase, you can run our Codemods to quickly identify and fix major issues.
-Keep in mind that some changes will still require manual intervention, but our Codemods can automatically fix a large amount of issues and flag any issues that do require manual work.
+We are using a suite of codemods to simplify and streamline the upgrade process.
+Instead of requiring you to manually identify all errors and issues in your codebase, you can run our codemods to quickly identify and fix major issues.
+Keep in mind that some changes will still require manual intervention, but our codemods can automatically fix a large amount of issues and flag any issues that do require manual work.

-To utilize our Codemods, refer to the following instructions.
+To utilize our codemods, refer to the following instructions.
 You can also [view the project on GitHub](https://github.com/patternfly/pf-codemods/) for additional details.

-###  Run our Codemods
+###  Run our codemods

-**Note:** Running Codemods after making manual changes will lead to even more manual intervention and cleanup.
-Because of this, we strongly recommend running Codemods _before_ making any manual changes to your codebase.
+**Note:** Running codemods after making manual changes will lead to even more manual intervention and cleanup.
+Because of this, we strongly recommend running codemods _before_ making any manual changes to your codebase.

-To run our Codemods, complete the following steps:
+To run our codemods, complete the following steps:

 1. Run the following command, adding in the path to your product's source code: